chrisguest75/typescript_examples/25_s3_monitor/README.md

 # README

 Demonstrate using S3 api to monitor a bucket for new files.

-TODO:

-* Run a one off list of the bucket
-* Add a watcher object
-* Check list of objects for new files - add files to an array.
+NOTES:

-* Return a list of new files.
+* This uses a polling approach and looks for sequential files.
-* send files over websocket
+* A better approach might be to use the Events API.

 ## How to run